TheBil99/SLICE/README.md

    - genome_length is the lenght of the whole genome, counting twice the diploid chromosomes and including chromosomes X and Y;
    - F_mean has to be left np.nan initially;
    - chr_dictionary is mouse_chr_dictionary or human_chr_dictionary if the segregation table is relative to mouse or human, respectively;

+- Uncomment only the line which assigns to the variable _name_root_ the name of the selected dataset.

 - In _slice_repository/starting_: run _create_segregation_pkl.py_; run _compute_F_mean.py_ and insert the printed output in the variable F_mean in _settings.py_.